Back in college, I gave my cheat sheet for our engineering midterm to a girl. How do you say no to a girl? Answer: You can’t.

 I, too, was a struggling bar taker once (a repeater)!
 Nothing made sense, and I was exhausted from forcing myself to do things that weren’t helping me LEARN.

-My main problems with my failed bar attempt according to my score report: essays, raising issues correctly, and the MBE somewhat.
-Hell, everything was substandard.
-I thought I was good at the PTs, too.
+My main problems with my failed California bar attempt according to my score report: essays, raising issues correctly, and the MBE somewhat.
+Hell, everything was substandard:

-The unifying cause of these problems: lack of practice.
+The unifying cause of these problems: lack of thoughtful action.

 Looking back, it wasn’t very thoughtful.
 Now I know that effective bar prep requires thoughtfulness.